 Fortunately, though, once you’ve assembled it then the copter is nearly indestructible.

-The Eachine QX90 is an excellent full-featured brushed quadcopter available on Banggood.
+The Eachine QX90 is an excellent full-featured brushed quadcopter available on Amazon.
 It’s tiny, but holds its own both outdoors and indoors.

 The 65Drones Swirlie is a fast, and tiny(Tiny Whoop size) quadcopter than can be purchased either as just the frame or a complete almost ready to fly kit.
 It’s really small and comes with a TPU bumper that will protect objects from the blades.
 Did I mention that it’s fast?